KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `MMM-GoogleSheets.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+5. Warning: No LICENSE file.

 ## [MMM-GoogleTasks by jayked](https://github.com/jayked/MMM-GoogleTasks)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Warning: No LICENSE file.

 ## [MMM-GoogleTasks by themox](https://github.com/themox/MMM-GoogleTasks)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Warning: No LICENSE file.

 ## [MMM-GoogleTrafficTimes by pjestico](https://github.com/pjestico/MMM-GoogleTrafficTimes)

 1. `package.json` issue: No repository field.
+2. Warning: No LICENSE file.

 ## [MMM-GoogleTrafficTimes by Jacopo1891](https://github.com/Jacopo1891/MMM-GoogleTrafficTimes)

 1. `package.json` issue: No repository field.
+2. Warning: No LICENSE file.

 ## [MMM-GoogleTTS by MMRIZE](https://github.com/MMRIZE/MMM-GoogleTTS)